iotaledger/integration-services/api/usage-ssi-bridge.md

 > As described in section 2, the request must be authenticated by having a valid Bearer token in the Authorization header otherwise the api returns a "401 Unauthorized" status code.

-The API body must contain the userId of the identity which needs to be verified in the `subjectId` field.
+The API body must contain the identityId of the identity which needs to be verified in the `subjectId` field.
 In this case the id of the device.
 Furthermore, if the user is not an administrator it needs to add a verifiable credential which was generated when verifying itself.
-This verifiable credential is stored by the API and can be requested at the GET `/user/{user-id}` API.
+This verifiable credential is stored by the API and can be requested at the GET `/identity/{identity-id}` API.
 How to request the verifiable credential at the API will be described in section 4.
 As discussed, the verifiable credential must be part of the request body, if the verification request is not initiated by an admin.
 Add the verifiable credential in the `initiatorVC` field since it is the initiator which verifies the device.
 The request could look like the following:

 ```
 {